felias-fogg/dw-link/docs/quickstart.md

 ## Step 3: Install *dw-link* firmware

-Download the dw-link repository into a place inside the *Arduino sketchbook* (shown in `Preference` dialog).
+Download the dw-link firmware into a place inside the *Arduino sketchbook*.
 This means, you should

 * open the webpage https://github.com/felias-fogg/dw-link,
-* click on the green`Code` button,  and select `Download ZIP`.
+* click on `Latest` in the field **Releases**,
+* choose either *zip* or the *tar.gz*,
-* Select then either a folder in the sketchbook as the destination or copy the ZIP file after the download to the place.
+* select then either a folder in the sketchbook as the destination or copy the archive after the download to a place in the sketchbook,
-* Finally unzip the ZIP-archive in place.
+* finally extract the firmware using `unzip` or `tar -xvzf`.

 In order to install the firmware,

 * first connect the Arduino UNO to your computer with a USB cable.
 * Now open the Arduino IDE and select `Arduino UNO` under `Tools` as the destination `board`.
 * Perhaps, you have to select the right `Port` in the `Tools` menu as well.
-* Now load the *dw-link* sketch into the IDE, which is located at `dw-link-master/dw-link/dw.link.ino`.
+* Now load the *dw-link* sketch into the IDE, which is located at `dw-link-x.y.z/dw-link/dw.link.ino`.
-* Finally, compile and download the sketch by either pressing the right arrow button, or by typing `CTRL-U` or `⌘U`.
+* Finally, compile and download the sketch to the UNO by either pressing the right arrow button, or by typing `CTRL-U` or `⌘U`.
 The UNO acts now a hardware debugger (but needs a bit of additional hardware).

 **Check:** Open the `Serial Monitor` (under `Tools` menu), choose `115200 baud`,  type  `-`  (minus sign) into the upper line, and send it.
 The hardware debugger should respond with `$#00`.